 5. How is the City and County of Honolulu identifying and mapping IAL?

 In accordance with Section 205-47, HRS, the DPP is taking a phased approach to identifying and mapping IAL on O‘ahu.
-In June 2012, the DPP began Phase I of the County Initiated method mention above.
+In June 2012, the DPP began Phase I of the mapping.
 The objectives of Phase I were to define the eight criteria, identify the data sources to map the criteria, prioritize the criteria, and prepare a Phase I report, including criteria maps and a criteria weighting system.
-The DPP convened six Technical Advisory Committee meetings, and a round of three public meetings to inform the public about the process in April 2015.
+The project Technical Advisory Committee met six times over the course of Phase I.

-Based on this work, the DPP is recommending that land meeting at least one of the three criteria below be eligible for IAL:
+Based on the work of Phase I, the DPP initially recommended that land meeting at least one of the three criteria below be eligible for IAL: